 Under the Additional Funding category, you can add the cost of personnel attending the training and/or other costs to conduct this training.
 You will have 500 characters to explain your request.
 The more detail you provide on the requested funds, the better understanding the reviewers will have of your request.

 To add additional Wellness and Fitness Priority 1 programs:

-• In the Request Information Section click the "Add Project to Wellness and Fitness Program" button.
+In the Request Information Section click the "Add a project" button.